lbryio/spec/index.md

 A URL is a name with one or more modifiers.
 A bare name on its own will resolve to the [controlling claim](#controlling) at the latest block height.
 Common URL structures are:

+##### Stream Claim Name

-**Stream Claim Name:** a basic claim for a name
+A basic claim for a name.

 ```
 lbry://meet-lbry
 ```

+##### Channel Claim Name

-**Channel Claim Name:** a claim for a channel
+A basic claim for a channel.

 ```
 lbry://@lbry
 ```

-**Channel Claim Name and Stream Claim Name:** URLS with a channel and a stream claim name are resolved in two steps.
-First the channel is resolved to get the appropriate claim for that channel.
+##### Channel Claim Name and Stream Claim Name

+A URL containing both a channel and a stream claim name.
+URLs containing both are resolved in two steps.
+First, the channel is resolved to it's associated claim.
 Then the stream claim name is resolved to get the appropriate claim from among the claims in the channel.

 ```
 lbry://@lbry/meet-lbry
 ```

+##### Claim ID

-**Claim ID:** a claim for this name with this claim ID (does not have to be the controlling claim).
+A claim for this name with this claim ID.
 Partial prefix matches are allowed (see [Resolution](#resolution)).

 ```
 lbry://meet-lbry#7a0aa95c5023c21c098